idleira/idleira/README.md

 ##
 #### about me

-🌸 i'm a software engineering student at [42 wolfsburg](https://42wolfsburg.de/) and plan on graduating by the end of 2024;
+🌸 i'm currently a student at [42 wolfsburg](https://42wolfsburg.de/) and plan on graduating by the end of 2024;

 🌸 i transitioned from studying engineering to pursuing software development and am thoroughly enjoying it;